 Logline for the Feature Film “Down the Baja”

-Two estranged siblings reluctantly take a road trip down the Baja Peninsula in search of life-saving herbs for their abusive father.
+Two estranged siblings reluctantly take a road trip to Baja California, Mexico, in search of a shaman's cure for their abusive, dying father.

 Logline for the SHORT “Super Taco”

 After a social worker collects her drug-dealing brother from prison and tries to convince him to help their ailing, abusive father, she realizes that he's right to refuse as she struggles with her own commitment to family.

 This is a story about family and forgiveness, blame and responsibility.
 A story about siblings and demonized childhoods.
 About faith and betrayal.
 About loving your parents anyway and doing your best to move forward from a place of empowerment.